eldoy/sadope/README.md

 # Sadope

-NodeJS HTTP client based on [superagent.](https://github.com/visionmedia/superagent)
+Very easy to use NodeJS HTTP client.

 ### Install